wanghaisheng/responsive-landing-page-starter/content/blog/en/create-your-first-chrome-extension-in-javascript-to-hide-your-api-keys.md

 3. Click on developer mode on the top right to enable it (if it isn’t already).
 4. Click Load unpacked on the top left and a file uploader tool will open.
 5. Search for where you created the folder `chrome-extension` on your computer, click on it and finally click the select button.
-6. You can see a new chrome extension called “API Key Hider” was created as it was specified in the name property of the manifest.json
+6. You can see a new chrome extension called “API Key Hider” was created as it was specified in the name property of the `manifest.json`.
 7. Make sure this chrome extension is enabled (toggled).
 If you ever would like to turn it off you can untoggle or remove it from your chrome extensions list.

 You can see the above steps in a gif below:

 ![A visual representation on how to import the Chrome Extension onto chrome](https://lh5.googleusercontent.com/V5WM3zlBYxucwFac4i8z9SkHNQ40yl4bdx6kfDZPwc5JwFW5dCgFc8heOp0nmtpcnvRwSODY0zpgaJGyKiTap3cyp8hBey6CLtPxgYcHytyAf33zOcSRbO7602msJPeA_iJYLQFV "A gif showing how to import the Chrome Extension onto chrome")

-## Test it out
+## Test It Out

 Your chrome extension is now loaded and you can see the functionality of the function you created working in the browser.